mitogen-hq/mitogen/docs/ansible.rst

             dest: "~{{item}}/.bashrc"
           with_items: "{{user_directory}}"

-The recycling behaviour does not occur for direct connections from the controller, and it is keyed on a per-host basis, i.e. up to 20 interpreters may exist for each directly connected target host.
+This recycling does not occur for direct connections from the controller, and it is keyed on a per-target basis, i.e. up to 20 interpreters may exist for each directly connected target.

-The newest interpreter is chosen to avoid recycling useful accounts, like "root" or "postgresql" that tend to appear early in a run, however it is simple to construct a playbook that defeats this strategy.
-A future version will key interpreters on the identity of the task, file and/or playbook that created them, avoiding the recycling of useful accounts in every scenario.
+The youngest interpreter is chosen to preserve useful accounts, like "root" or "postgresql" that tend to appear early in a run, however it is simple to construct a playbook that defeats this strategy.
+A future version will key interpreters on the identity of their creating task, file and/or playbook, avoiding useful account recycling in every scenario.

+To raise or lower the limit from 20, set the ``MITOGEN_MAX_INTERPRETERS`` environment variable to a new value.

 Runtime Patches